Conservative Financial Follies

 Yesterday, Merrill Lynch agreed to sell itself at a fire-sale price to Bank of

 America.
 Last week, mortgage giants Fannie Mae and Freddie Mac were taken over by the Treasury Department, and the insurance giant American International Group is teetering on the verge of bankruptcy.
-Banks across the nation, holding billions in toxic loans, are in trouble.
-[Wall Street Journal]
+Banks across the nation, holding billions in toxic loans, are in trouble. [

 The debacle is the direct result of conservative misrule.
 To increase profits, finance companies sold subprime and nontraditional mortgages to millions of Americans who—the companies knew—could not afford to make the payments.
 The brokers didn’t care; before the mortgages could become a problem, they sold the loans to investment houses that repackaged them into exotic securities and marketed them around the world.
 Now the entire financial system is reeling since no one knows what the toxic loans